sajudson/dataviz-project/README.md

 ## Radial Time Series - Users vs Time of Day
 The radial time series plot shows the number of users by time of day, with users encoding as the radial distance from the center of the plot, and time encoding as the angle.
-Color is used  distinguish between the type of users (green = registered, blue = casual).
+Color is used  distinguish between the type of users (red = registered, orange = casual).

 ### Prototype
 The prototype plot was revised after the prototype layout was completed, with the addition of time and user axis tick marks and tick text.

 <img width="564" alt="radial time series with tick marks and x labels" src="https://user-images.githubusercontent.com/13242061/32497330-38f7b74e-c39a-11e7-94a1-2abb27847634.png">